 - The Ethiopia Humanitarian Country Team (EHCT), who oversee humanitarian affairs and help with operational decisions, has called for a sustained and visible security presence so that displaced people can return home safely and receive the aid they need.

-We plan to help another 1,500 families with shelter aid, including tarpaulins, ropes, blankets, water carriers, sleeping mats, and kitchen sets.
+To date, we have helped another 1,500 families with shelter aid, including tarpaulins, ropes, blankets, water carriers, sleeping mats, and kitchen sets.